NordinsProjekt/AzureMock/README.md

 - Remind students nothing is real - they can't break anything
 - Encourage "what if" questions
 - Let students make mistakes and learn from them
-- Create competitive challenges (who can create the cheapest viable solution?)
+- Create competitive challenges (who can create the cheapest viable solution)

 #### **Use Real-World Scenarios**
 Present scenarios like:
 - "Your startup needs a database but budget is $20/month"
-- "You're building a banking app - what security features do you enable?"
+- "You're building a banking app - what security features do you enable"
-- "Your app only runs during business hours - how do you save money?"
+- "Your app only runs during business hours - how do you save money"

 #### **Assess Understanding**
 Quiz questions:
-- What's the difference between Standard S1 and Premium P1?
+- What's the difference between Standard S1 and Premium P1
-- Why would you choose Serverless over Provisioned?
+- Why would you choose Serverless over Provisioned
-- What security features are free?
+- What security features are free
-- How does GRS differ from LRS backup?
+- How does GRS differ from LRS backup

 ### Discussion Topics

 **Cost Management**:
-- How do cloud costs differ from on-premise?
+- How do cloud costs differ from on-premise
-- When does serverless make financial sense?
+- When does serverless make financial sense
-- What's the total cost of ownership?
+- What's the total cost of ownership

 **Security**:
-- What's defense in depth?
+- What's defense in depth
-- Why is TDE free but Defender costs money?
+- Why is TDE free but Defender costs money
-- How do firewall rules work?
+- How do firewall rules work

 **Architecture**:
-- Why separate SQL Server from databases?
+- Why separate SQL Server from databases
-- What are resource groups for?
+- What are resource groups for
-- How do regions affect applications?
+- How do regions affect applications

 **Best Practices**:
 - Naming conventions